-&lt;sup>37 Economist Intelligence Unit, Country Commerce: Vietnam, April 2010, p.
+36 Economist Intelligence Unit, Country Commerce: Vietnam, April 2010, p.
 30.

-&lt;sup>38 "Montagnard" is a French term meaning "mountain people" that is often used to refer to the various indigenous ethnic minorities in Vietnam's central and northern mountain areas.
+37 "Montagnard" is a French term meaning "mountain people" that is often used to refer to the various indigenous ethnic minorities in Vietnam's central and northern mountain areas.
 According to Human Rights Watch, there are approximately one million Montagnards in the Central Highlands, comprised of approximately six ethnic groups.
 Since the end of the Vietnam War, millions of ethnic Kinh (Vietnam's dominant ethnic group) from Vietnam's lowlands have migrated into the Central Highlands.
 Coffee and rubber plantations also have sprouted in the region.
-The ensuing land pressures have resulted the loss of ancestral homeland by many Montagnards.
-Hundreds of thousands of Central Highlands Montagnards are thought to be evangelical Protestants.
+The ensuing land (continued...)

-and other groups reported that in April 2008, police and soldiers forcibly dispersed Christian Montagnards demonstrating in the Central Highlands, and arrested dozens of protesters.
-Though these demonstrations appear to have been much smaller than the unrest in 2004, they were the largest in years.
-No major demonstrations appear to have occurred since this time.
+the end of this report.)
+However, restrictions on foreigners' access to the region and to Montagnards who have fled to Cambodia complicate accurate reporting.
+No major demonstrations appear to have taken place in the Central Highlands since 2008.
 Some human rights advocates have criticized the U.S. government for failing to advocate sufficiently for the release of the scores, if not hundreds, of Montagnards who have been imprisoned since 2001, as well as for the dozens of Montagnards who have fled to Thailand seeking asylum in a third country.
 Additionally, some Montagnard-Americans have complained that the Vietnamese authorities either have prevented them from visiting Vietnam or have been subjected to interrogation upon re-entering the country on visits.
 As for the Northwest Highlands, in 2011, Vietnamese authorities reportedly forcibly suppressed protests by ethnic Hmong, the first such unrest in that region in years.